taywils/taywils.me/_posts/2013-11-05-javasparkframeworktutorial.md

 - Lastly we need to go back and edit our Blog homepage to hide deleted articles

 <script src="https://gist.github.com/taywils/7404222.js"> </script>

-- Congrats!!!
-You are now a super web developer II turbo

 ## Putting the V in MVC